mandiant/capa/capa/ghidra/README.md

 | Python | `>= 3.8` | https://www.python.org/downloads |
 | Ghidra | `>= 10.2` | https://ghidra-sre.org |

-In order to run capa using using Ghidra, you must install capa as a library, obtain the official capa rules that match the capa version you have installed, and configure the Python 3 scripts [capa_explorer.py](capa/ghidra/capa_explorer.py) and [capa_ghidra.py](/capa/ghidra/capa_ghidra.py).
-You can do this by completing the following steps using the Python 3 interpreter that you have configured for your Ghidrathon installation:
+You can run capa in Ghidra by completing the following steps using the Python 3 interpreter that you have configured for your Ghidrathon installation:

 1. Install capa and its dependencies from PyPI using the following command:
 ```bash